 Wood shafts warp.
 Not dramatically.
 A couple millimeters over a few years, usually from humidity swings.
 Carbon fiber doesn’t.
 It stays straight in a basement, stays straight in a garage, stays straight if you live where the seasons actually change.

 The hit feels different.
 Carbon fiber sounds like you’re hitting a rubber ball.
 Maple sounds more wooden, more organic.
-Some players prefer carbon fiber’s feedback—you feel the strike crisper.
+Some players prefer carbon fiber’s feedback.
+You feel the strike crisper.
 Other players hate it and want to switch back after a week.

 Deflection is lower.
 A 13mm maple shaft at 50 mph deflects about 1.6 inches off the center line.
 Most carbon fiber shafts are around 0.9 inches.
 That matters if you’re playing position and need the cue ball to go exactly where you’re aiming.
 It doesn’t matter much if you’re playing 9-ball and you’re breaking balls every shot anyway.